Getting started with Bluemix and Bluemix DevOps Services using Node.js

 - Set up Git integration and auto-deploy

-- Push changes to the Git repository by using the command line
+- Push changes to the Git repository

 - Deploy by using the Web IDE

 - Update a running app automatically with Bluemix Live Sync